This article contains information for candidates who need to take IMAT in 2018.

 You must bring the following documents/items with you on the day of the test:

-Do not bring any electronic items such as calculators, mobile phones, smart watches, digital sound recorders, MP3 players, cameras, etc. into the test room or you will be disqualified.
+Do not bring any electronic items such as calculators, mobile phones, smart watches, digital sound recorders, MP3 players, cameras, etc. into the test room.

 After the test